Martha Nelumbu

-Martha Mwadinomho Kristian Nelumbu (born 1930) is the Queen of the Oukwanyama, a dynasty of the Ovambo people in northern Namibia.
-She was appointed in November 2005, succeeding her cousin Kornelius Mwetupunga Shelungu.
+Martha Mwadinomho yaKristian Nelumbu (born 7 August 1931) is the Ohamba (queen) of the Oukwanyama, a dynasty of the Ovambo people in northern Namibia.
+She was crowned in November 2005, succeeding her cousin Kornelius Mwetupunga Shelungu.
 She is the first woman leader to head this traditional authority.

+Queen Mwadinomho lives at the royal residence in Omhedi.
+Over the years she has given shelter to vulnerable children; As of 2023 there were over 60 of them in her homestead.

+Honors

 Mwadinomho Combined School in Ondeihaluka is named after her.

+The Namibia University of Science and Technology (Nust) on 3rd May 2024 give her an honorary doctorate degree.
+This was done during the first ever graduation at NUST Eenhana Satellite Campus.
+She was conferred a Honorary Doctor of Philosophy (Honoris Causa) in Leadership and Change Management which was awarded due to her accomplishments.